What is the BEST CRM solution for your small business?

 Don’t limit your options based on what you need now.
 Find a CRM system that fits your current needs and that also allows you to grow to use the total solution.
 And that includes the flexibility of features and pricing.

-Overlay features include mobile CRM, workflow automation, email integration, and business intelligence.
+Overlay features include mobile CRM, workflow automation, email integration and business intelligence.
 You may not need all these features and functions today, but if your goal is to grow your company, you will need these options at some point.
 And rather than looking for a good solution now and then do the same research again later, find one that will work for you long-term.
-Get the best solution for you now and add on users and features as your small business grows.

 What CRM features do you need now?

-Every company needs to centralize and communicate important contact details.
+Every company needs to centralize and communicate important information of your customers and prospects.
 A lot of small companies allow their employees to keep track of their own customers with spreadsheets or other simple solutions.
 But what if they leave?
 They will take that data with them.
 And what if you need that information right now?
 You’ll have to wait for them to email it to you.
 You need a central repository that organizes all your clients and future customer’s data.
 And then be able to share this data real-time and run reports on this information.

 Benefits of Contact Management for Small Businesses:

-- Creating tasks or reminders for yourself or others-escalating when necessary
+- Create tasks or reminders for yourself or others-escalating when necessary

 Benefits of Marketing Automation for Small Businesses: